-College of Arts, Law and Education, College of Business and Economics, College of Health and Medicine, and the College of Sciences and Engineering.
-The colleges comprise disciplinebased schools including four specialist institutes, the Australian Maritime College, Institute for Marine and Antarctic Studies, Menzies Institute for Medical Research, and the Tasmanian Institute of Agriculture.
+College of Arts, Law and Education, Tasmanian School of Business and Economics, College of Health and Medicine, University College, and the College of Sciences and Engineering.
+The colleges comprise discipline-based academic units including four specialist institutes, the Australian Maritime College, Institute for Marine and Antarctic Studies, Menzies Institute for Medical Research, and the Tasmanian Institute of Agriculture.